emontoya2/CourseDemandR/README.md

-> **Version**: v1.1.0  •  **License**: [MIT](LICENSE)  •  **Zenodo Archive**: [10.5281/zenodo.15191359](https://doi.org/10.5281/zenodo.15191359)
+> **Version**: v1.2.0  •  **License**: [MIT](LICENSE)  •  **Zenodo Archive**: [10.5281/zenodo.15191359](https://doi.org/10.5281/zenodo.15428178)

 # CourseDemandR

 **CourseDemandR**  is a data-driven tool that supports general education enrollment through statistical modeling and scenario planning

-## Version 1.1.0 – Release Notes
+## Version 1.2.0 – Release Notes

+- Now supports user-uploaded CSV datasets with base variables; derived metrics are computed dynamically by the app
+- Two new metrics and two additional plots added for deeper exploration of fill rates
+- Improved code documentation and inline comments for better maintainability
-- Added sample CSV dataset
+- Updated README.md and sample dataset to reflect new functionality
-- README updated with full instructions
-- App now runs locally with included sample data

 ### Notes

-This version supersedes `v1.0.0`, which lacked the dataset required to run the app locally.
+This version supersedes v1.1.0, which required precomputed variables and supported only the built-in dataset.
-Recommended for all new users and reviewers.

 ## Local Deployment of **CourseDemandR**

 This section provides step-by-step instructions for running **CourseDemandR** locally using [R](https://cran.r-project.org/) and [RStudio](https://www.rstudio.com/products/rstudio/download/).

 ### Preliminaries